StanislavBerezin/Docker/README.md

 2) Create a docker file, in each folder.
 For development use ```Dockerfile.dev``` and for production ```Dockerfile```, and insert your configuration.
 Appendix 001 (ctrl+f, inser 001)

-3) Once completed Dockerfile creation in all folders, its time to make a ```docker-compose.yml``` file, which will integrate all of created Dockerfiles and will allow you to run ```docker-compose up --build``` to start working on your project.
+3) Once completed Dockerfile creation in all folders, its time to make a ```docker-compose.yml``` file, which integrates all of created Dockerfiles and allows you to run ```docker-compose up --build``` to start working on your project.
 Appendix 001 (ctrl+f, insert 001).
 There is also ```docker-compose down``` which will stop everything and ```docker-compose ps``` which will list everything you have at the moment.

-3) Ngix, continuation of step 3.
+3) Ngix, continuation of step 3, should be done at the same time.
 Need to make nginx folder, with files "default.conf", "Dockerfile" and "Dockerfile.dev".
 The default.conf file can look like Appendix 003

 # Shortcuts
 From start to finish